Launching New Amazon Products: A Smart Product Review Strategy

 While monitoring reviews is important, Quattlebaum warns that it’s not enough.
 “Vendors need to be ready to jump on and comment immediately on any reviews with a rating of one to three stars,” she says.
 “As you know, they can be damaging to sales and the brand’s overall reputation if they are not handled correctly.”

-Before launching, there are some things that you should do in order to be best prepared to enter the Amazon marketplace.
+Before launching a product, there are some things that you should do in order to be best prepared to enter the Amazon marketplace.
 Quattlebaum goes into fantastic detail about this in the webinar, so it’s definitely worth seeing, if you haven’t already.
 Topics she covers include:

 - Optimizing product listings.